-For NHATS, an additional response (dementia/Alzheimers reported by proxy) was added to accommodate situations in which the proxy respondent indicates (in response to questions about "changes") that there has been no change because the SP has dementia and, for example, does not remember the month or year.
+For NHATS, an additional response (dementia/Alzheimer's reported by proxy) was added to accommodate situations in which the proxy respondent indicates (in response to questions about "changes") that there has been no change because the SP has dementia and, for example, does not remember the month or year.
 The NHATS recommendation is that these responses be scored as 1 for purposes of calculating the AD8 score.
-Starting in Round 2, the AD8 items were not asked if in any prior round all AD8 items were coded dementia/Alzheimer's disease.
+Starting in Round 2, the AD8 items were not asked if one or more AD8 items were coded dementia/Alzheimer's disease in a prior round.
 We recommend that these cases be scored an 8 for purposes of calculating the AD8 score.